jpplayer/autohdp/README.md

 Other syntax
 ------
 A specific version can be specified.
+If all 4 version slots are not specified, the latest will be selected.

 ```bash
 # Pick latest 2.5.x version